 This updated version of Gro-Trac has a new look and feel.
-Browser-based, it works on Windows or Apple computers, and will be compatible with iOS or Android devices.
-It has a range of new commenting features and reports, and the data syncs with the cloud for up-to-date access anywhere.
-You can quickly enter weight and height data on a tablet or your phone, and the camera on your device will easily add photos to your entry.
-The app can be used in offline mode when reception is unreliable.
+Browser-based, it works on Windows or Apple computers and is compatible with all iOS or Android devices.
+It has a range of new commenting features, reports and photo libraries.
+The data syncs with the cloud for up-to-date access anywhere.
+You can quickly enter weight and height data on a tablet or your phone and the camera on your device will easily add photos to your entry.
+The mobile app is a convenient way to enter data, view and manage horse records and check reports on the go.

 The innovative graphical design of the data displayed lends physical meaning to once abstract measurements.
 In each chart, the foal’s measurement is compared to the selected reference group chosen by the user, showing the growth curve for the young horse as well as the reference group.